 Out-of-Network Providers (or "Tier 3" providers) refers to physicians and professional providers that are not innetwork providers.
-Except for emergency services (including certain post-stabilization care subject to the provisions of the No Surprises Act), air ambulances, COVID-19 testing/vaccination, urgent care, and as required by the No Surprises Act for certain out-of-network provider services rendered in in-network facilities, there is no coverage for out-of-network providers outside of California.
+Except for emergency services (including certain post-stabilization care subject to the provisions of the No Surprises Act), air ambulances, COVID-19 testing/vaccination prior to May 12, 2023, urgent care, and as required by the No Surprises Act for certain out-of-network provider services rendered in in-network facilities, there is no coverage for out-of-network providers outside of California.
 (See the Surprise Medical Bills Notice for more information.)